nathanielc/morgoth/sphinx/_build/html/_sources/started.txt

 Now navigate to http://localhost:4000 to see the 10 seconds or so of data.
 (This dashboard is functional and thats all, if you have any design sinse at all I would gladly accept a pull request)

-Thats it, you can add data to Morgoth just like you would graphite.
+Thats it, you can add data to morgoth just like you would graphite.